Jochemder/NSMI/code guide.md

 Follow the steps in the folders.
 The folders indicate the proper steps.

 ## Author and acknowledgment
-APA reference: de Ruijsscher, J. (2024). _Unraveling the sustainability of mode choice: A neighborhood sustainable mobility index for the Netherlands_ [Master's thesis].
-Eindhoven University of Technology.
-Retrieved from: https://research.tue.nl/en/studentTheses/
+APA reference: de Ruijsscher, J. (2024). _Unraveling the sustainability of mode choice: A neighborhood sustainable mobility index for the Netherlands_ [dissertation]. https://research.tue.nl/en/studentTheses/

 ## License
 This Master’s thesis has been carried out in accordance with the rules of the TU/e Code of Scientific Integrity and is public information.